-Recruiting and Retaining Qualified SLPs
+Recruiting and Retaining Qualified School-Based SLPs

-Individuals with Disabilities Education Improvement Act (IDEA 04) resulted in important changes that may affect the personnel qualifications for SLPs in school settings.
-These changes may influence how states and districts manage personnel shortages in their schools.
+Individuals with Disabilities Education Improvement Act (IDEA 04) resulted in important changes that may affect the personnel qualifications for SLPs in school settings, which may influence how states and districts manage personnel shortages in their schools.